curv3d/curv/ideas/v-rep/To_Mesh.rst

 self-intersections and can be non-manifold.
 There’s a good companion paper called “Dual Contouring: The Secret Sauce” which talks about implementation details.
+    An older comment from July 2017: My dual contouring implementation is on its way out, because I’m having a lot of trouble making it robust against C1 discontinuities (min/max) that land exactly on the sampling grid.

 Dual Marching Cubes (Nielsen): Weird, and I don’t remember much about it, but it apparently inspired Manifold Dual Contouring